 API

-Cartography can be modified or updated via a REST API.
+The cartography can be modified or updated via a REST API.

-Install the API on Mercator
+Installing the API on Mercator

 To install the API in Mercator, you need to install Passport by running this command: